pengsihua2023/HIV-1-M-SPBEnv/README.md

 ````
 ## 5. Results
 After running the "hiv-env" command, the model begins to be trained.
 After the training is completed, the results shown in Figure 1 are obtained.
 After manually closing the first graphics window, the results in Figure 2 are obtained, which is a confusion matrix.
 Finally, after manually closing the second graphics window, the verification parameter values based on the independent verification data set will be output in the command line interface: Accuracy, Recall, Precesion, and F1 Score.

+model file will be saved in current directory named “”“”

 HIV-1-M-SPBEnv was trained by using the original dataset (Table 1) plus the synthetic dataset (Table 2).
 HIV-1-M-SPBEnv's classifcation accuracy was 100% for the independent dataset (Table 3).
 Figure 1 shows the model performance during training.
 ![Loss function curve during training](images/Figure_3-100-N2.png)
 **Figure 1.** Illustration of Model performance.
 On the left, the figure delineates the relationship between the Total training loss and the Total test loss over a span of 100 epochs.
 Total train loss and Total test loss are the sums of the model reconstruction loss obtained by training the Autoencoder and the training loss of the classifier, based on the model training data set and the model test data set respectively.
 On the right, the figure shows the trajectory of classification accuracy during 100 epochs of training based on the test data set.